 This will take you to a draft Expense Report Summary where most of the data you've entered will be populated.
 It will include information for all expenses not yet submitted.

 Review the information on this page.
-When you're ready, click Save (if it shows as an option) and then click Submit to Manager.
-After submitting the expense it will be routed to an administrator for approval.
+When you're ready, click Save (if it shows as an option).
+You can then click Submit to Manager if your expense requires approval.
+If you are a manager, you can click approve.

 Good to Know!